ax-va/Learning-Rust-Klabnik-Nichols-2023/data-types.md

 # Data types

 Rust is a *statically typed* language, which means that it must know the types of all variables at compile time.
+Next types are of a known size, i.e. they can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied tomake a new, independent instance if another part of code needs to use the same value in a different scope.

 ## Scalar types